 We highly recommend Lighttoys LED Props & Visual Poi.
 For a 5% discount, visit the Lighttoys website & use our lighttoys promo code: fusionartsandlighttoysrullezz

 Choosing Fire Staff Weight & Weight Distribution

 For my style of dance with the fire staff a light weight staff is ideal.
 That’s because I’m spinning fast, jumping, turning and stopping/ changing the direction of the staff to bring variance to my routine.
-Because I want to spin a long staff, with as much fire on the ends as possible, strength to weight ratio is of prime importance, which is why I use only the highest-grade titanium tubes to build my pro fire staffs.
+Because I want to spin a long staff, with as much fire on the ends as possible, strength to weight ratio is of primary importance, which is why I use only the highest-grade titanium tubes to build my pro fire staffs.
 In fact, I’ve gone to great lengths to research and source light-weight materials, ultimately resorting to the aerospace industry for parts!

 My pro fire staffs weigh between 500-750 grams and I wouldn’t want them any heavier.
 Thanks to the light weight tubing, the majority of the weight is on the ends (in the wick and fuel).
 This weight distribution helps the staff to stay in plane (think poi).
 Generating momentum is easy and a matter of giving the ends small pushes and tugs (again like poi).

 Contact staffs are often weighted differently because learning the technique works best with staffs which maintain their momentum once in motion.
 For this reason, many beginner contact staff spinners generally prefer a heavier staff which is weighed more evenly throughout.
 For this group, the heavier the better and fixing a wooden dowel within the metal tubing is a common design.
 However, beyond the beginner phase of contact staff, a lighter staff is preferable as less of an impulse is needed to change planes/ directions.
 Pro contact staff spinners have raved about my pro fire staffs because of how lightweight and straight they are (providing a perfect role).